leighrobertson512/blog/content/code-em-winter-2017.md

 #### Lists Over Tuples

 Lists over tuples, at least in this case.
 So, we realized we can do a lot more with a list than we can with a tuple.
-Remember, we can change items in a tuple, but we can with a list.
+Remember, we can't change items in a tuple, but we can with a list.
 Here's are starting list:

 `contacts = []` now, we just add to the list.
 `contacts.append(create_contact("John","Doe","804-555-1235","804-555-1236"))` and so on.